Bachelor of Science (Animal Science)

 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

-Employment opportunities exist for graduates in the following areas:
+This degree sets you up for careers in the following areas:

 - animal science professionals in government agencies